txrx0101/dodao-docusaurus/docs/how-dodao-works.md

 # How Dodao dApp works

 At the moment, you can test the Dodao WebApp on [dodao.dev](https://dodao.dev) or download latest [Android release](https://github.com/devopsdao/devopsdao/tags), later we will release for iOS and Microsoft.

+You can watch a video of how the dApp works here https://youtu.be/aBmh6_0a_4s?si=WMZWDo5Jx_EmqvuJ

 1. First get some Moonbase Alpha DEV test tokens from the [faucet](https://apps.moonbeam.network/moonbase-alpha/faucet/)